alberthfang/alberthfang.github.io/_pages/research.md

 <font size="-3">&nbsp;</font>

-**Perceptions of Program Abuse and Public Support for Social Insurance** Joint with Scott Bokemper and Gregory A. Huber
+**Perceptions of Program Abuse and Support for Social Insurance** Joint with Scott Bokemper and Gregory A. Huber. _(under review)_

+> [Local PDF](../research/ssdilab_paper.pdf) &bull; [Online Appendix](../research/ssdilab_appx.pdf) &bull; <a onclick="openClose('ssdilab')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="ssdilab" class="texter">Do perceptions of abuse in public social insurance programs undercut program support?
+Answering this causal question is difficult because perceptions of program abuse can arise from multiple potential causes including prior opposition to the program.
+Examining the case of disability insurance, we circumvent these challenges using multiple laboratory experiments involving a novel simulated political economy to study the interplay between labor market shocks, program abuse, perceptions of abuse, and preferences for benefit levels.
+We find that negative labor market shocks that preclude injured workers from returning to work at their pre-injury wage upon recovery increases the probability of staying on disability instead of working at a lower-wage job despite being healthy.
+Further, when benefits are costly, learning about program abuse causes workers unaffected by labor market shocks to prefer lower benefit levels.
+Our results demonstrate an important channel by which shocks to market employment diminish support for government social insurance.</p>

+<font size="-3">&nbsp;</font>

 ## Peer-Reviewed Publications